naturalis/windows-openstack-imaging/README.md

 windows-openstack-imaging
 =========================

 Tools to create a Windows image for OpenStack on KVM.
 Setup is based on a KVM raw volume.
 When the image is ready, it needs to be converted to a qcow2 image.
-Raw image is much faster than a qcow2 image.
+A RAW image is much faster than a qcow2 image.
+Download software mentioned in the Readme file in the Software directory and create a iso file.

+    genisoimage -J -iso-level 3 -o Software.iso Software

-### How to create a Windows template image on KVM
+###  Start Windows on KVM
 Install Windows on a KVM instance, to do so start BootWin2012.sh.
 Add the Redhat scsi drive to recognize the harddisk, available from the connected virtual cdrom drive.

     sudo ./BootWin2012.sh